- Attraction Seating

 is an English children's maze made of boxwood hedges in the back of the

 The United Kingdom is a great place to meet characters.
-You can sometimes find Pooh, Tigger, Piglet and Eeyore as well as Peter Pan, Mary Poppins, and Alice in Wonderland.
+You can sometimes find Pooh, Tigger, Piglet and Eeyore as well as Mary Poppins, and Alice in Wonderland.

 Each of the World Showcase Countries